BAT-MAN-user/Golden-Black-Ver/README.md

-# 🗨️ FreeFlow Chat Extension
+# 🗨️ Golden Black-Ver Chat Extension

-**FreeFlow Chat** is a lightweight browser extension that lets users express their thoughts freely in themed chat rooms—right from the extension popup.
+**Golden Black-Ver** is a lightweight browser extension that lets users express their thoughts freely in themed chat rooms—right from the extension popup.

 ## 🌟 Features
 - 💬 Predefined chat rooms for structured yet open discussions